 You might as well swipe for savings while you’re at the pump.
-Find the best rewards credit cards to get cash back every time you fill up.
-Some of the best cards offer 2 to 5 percent cash back on fuel and other purchases.
+Find the best rewards credit cards to get cash back every time you fill-up.
+Some of the best cards offer 2% to 5% cash back on fuel and other purchases.

 Don’t File a Claim